gyetvan-andras/ModernLook-OSX/README.md

 4. add your dropdown content provider to IB and set it as delegate of the MLComboField.

 ##MLOutlineView
-This component is derived from NSOutlineView and it replaces the outline view header control to dd custom drawing to it.
+This component is derived from NSOutlineView and replaces the outline view header control to add custom drawing to it.

 ##MLTableView
-This component is derived from NSTableView and it replaces the outline view header control to dd custom drawing to it.
+This component is derived from NSTableView and replaces the outline view header control to add custom drawing to it.

 ##MLRadioGroupManager
 It is really not a component, just a manager to mimic Segmented Control and needs further improvements.
 Anyways, it works as follows: add an object with custom class as MLRadioGroupManager and an NSView to IB and place some NSButton into it.
 Configure the buttons style to square and type to switch.
 Assign the buttons' sent action to the MLRadioGroupManager.
 Also assign the buttons parent view to the MLRadioGroupManager as groupView.
 With this setup the MLRadioGroupManager will act like a radio button group, so only one button can be selected at a time.
 Yes, I know it is a bit confusing, but you should take a look at the sample application's toolbar.